Achilles Injury Compensation Claim

 - Limited motion of movement with the foot

-Individuals which have any of these symptoms are strongly encouraged to seek the diagnosis and medical treatment from a doctor, nurse, or medical practitioner.
+Individuals who have any of these symptoms are strongly encouraged to seek the diagnosis and medical treatment from a doctor, nurse, or medical practitioner.

 Compensation claims are based upon establishing the negligence of a third party for the injury.
 That being stated: